Moduli spaces and period mappings of genus one fibered K3 surfaces: Introduction

 \begin{theorem}[{\bf Topology of $\Mcal_\int^\el$}] The orbit space $\G(e)\bs\Gr^+_2(H(e )_\RR)$ is a locally symmetric quasi-projective orbifold and \begin{enumerate} \item there is an explicit period mapping (a morphism of orbifolds)

-that is an open embedding with image $\Gamma(e)\backslash\Gr^+_2(H(e)_\RR)^\circ$, the complement of an irreducible, locally symmetric hypersurface. \item The general point of this hypersurface represents a genus one fibration of $M$ with a fiber of Kodaira type $\Itwo$ (\footnote{Recall that such a fiber is the union of two copies of $\Pb^1$ intersecting transversally in $2$ points.}). . \item The period map $P$ exhibits $\pi_1^{\orb}(\Mcal_\int^\el)$ as a group $\widetilde\G(e)$ in an extension of groups
+that is an open embedding with image $\Gamma(e)\backslash\Gr^+_2(H(e)_\RR)^\circ$, the complement of an irreducible, locally symmetric hypersurface. \item The general point of this hypersurface represents a genus one fibration of $M$ with a fiber of Kodaira type $\Itwo$ (\footnote{Recall that such a fiber is the union of two copies of $\Pb^1$ intersecting transversally in $2$ points.}).